 If you know me at all, you know that I love food.
 This doesn’t necessarily mean that I have a very wide palate, or that I’ve tried very much in the way of cooking on my own.
-However, my mom lived in Turkey when she was younger, and she has always loved Middle Eastern and Mediterranean food, so when I saw this cookbook, I knew I wanted to give it a try.
+However, my mom lived in Turkey when she was younger, and she has always loved Middle Eastern and Mediterranean food, so when I saw The Jewelled Kitchen, I knew I wanted to give it a try.

 I’ll go ahead and say that I was not able to make any of the dishes in this book, because I also have a full-time job.
 However, the photos in this cookbook are beautiful and look like things that could come out of my kitchen, if my kitchen was ever this clean and organized.
 I can only imagine how great that photoshoot must have smelled.

 As you’ve heard many others say, cooking is meant to be fun, not serious.
 Run with your senses and, most importantly, enjoy yourself.
 Cooking and eating are among life’s greatest pleasures and as my uncle always says to me, “Kelé w nsee hameek” – “Eat and you shall forget your worries.”

 Kehdy does a great job of explaining what ingredients are that may not be commonplace to people not familiar with Middle Eastern recipes, and what you can replace them with if you can’t find them, which is awesome.
 She also gives you a short explanation of the etymology of the names, and explains where these recipes are traditionally eaten.
 The glossary in the back was extremely helpful, as was the basics and recipes section at the back.